What do you have to do to be able to vote for the Academy Awards? Keep reading and we’ll tell you.

 Music: Three onscreen theatrical film credits, one from the past six years, for composing, lyric writing or music editing, specifically excluding credits for music not written directly for the motion picture in question.

-Producers: Two producer screen credits, not including executive producer, co-producer, associate producer or line producer, on which the candidate has performed “the majority of the functions of a producer.”
+Producers: The Producers Guild of America’s “p.g.a.” mark on at least three theatrical films, or two producer credits on films that do not use the p.g.a. mark.
+“Normally,” according to the rules, at least one of these films must have been released in the past 10 years.
+The requirement specifically excludes executive producer, co-producer, associate producer or line producer credits.
 On a film in which more than one individual receives a “produced by” credit, each producer receives the appropriate fraction of a credit: For example, a producer on a film with two credited producers receives .5 credit toward the required two credits.

 Writers: Two feature film credits.